valentinovaletta/TelegramBotMessageExtension/README.md

 # telegram-bot-message-extension
-# allows you to send telegram messages that will expire and disappear after some time and create a message queue.
+# allows you to create a message queue, send telegram messages that will expire and disappear after some time.

 ## Install the latest version with
 ```